25 Amazing Adventures For Your California Bucket List

 Load up your backpack and head to the Golden State.

 California is a big state, in fact, it is the third largest in the country.
 Most people associate California with movie stars, avocados, and tech.
 But for an adventurer, it is so much more.
 Head to the eastern side of the state and you will run into California’s crowning glory: the Sierra Nevada.
 This region is an explorer’s dream.
 From Yosemite to Mammoth, you will find breathtaking vistas and challenging hikes.
 You’ll see turquoise mountain lakes and stunning cliff-faces.
 The possibilities are endless.
 Oh and did we mention the redwood forests, out-of-this-world desert landscapes, hot springs, rugged coastline, or dreamlike campsites?
-If you're ready to have an epic adventure-of-a-lifetime (and get some sick landscape photos while you’re at it), then load up your backpack and head to the Golden State.
+If you're ready to have an epic adventure-of-a-lifetime (and snag some sick beautiful photos while you’re at it), then load up your backpack and head to the Golden State.

 Photo: Austin Trigg